Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates

-The performance of synchronous updates in \eqref{eq:local-estimation-all} may be significantly dragged down by stragglers (i.e., workers with slow computational capabilities), since every worker $j$ needs to wait for all neighbors $i\in\cN_j$ to complete the current local gradient computation $g_i(\bw_i(k))$ at each iteration $k$ \cite{lian2017can}.
+The performance of synchronous updates in \eqref{eq:local-estimation-all} may be significantly dragged down by stragglers since every worker $j$ needs to wait for all neighbors $i\in\cN_j$ to complete the current local gradient computation $g_i(\bw_i(k))$ at each iteration $k$ \cite{lian2017can}.
 In other words, \textit{in each synchronous iteration, all workers participate, and each worker needs to wait for all its neighbors}, as illustrated in Figure~\ref{fig:SyncUpdate}.

 To mitigate the effect of stragglers in synchronous updates in \eqref{eq:local-estimation-all}, a possible way is to perform fully asynchronous updates, where each worker $j$ updates the local parameter $\bw_j$ immediately once it completes the local gradient computation and moves to the next iteration \cite{lian2018asynchronous,luo2020prague,assran2020asynchronous, wang2022asynchronous}.
 In other words, \textit{in each asynchronous iteration, only one (or more) worker participates, and each worker does not wait for any neighbors}, as illustrated in Figure~\ref{fig:Asyncupdate}.